-Dave Harris is a Senior Principal Systems Engineer at General Dynamics-Advanced Information Systems.
-He has spent 25+ years in Information Technology including software and database design and development (Oracle, Java, C/C++, etc.), systems and system security engineering, enterprise data modeling and architecture (DoDAF).
-He currently works on an internal research and development program investigating the use of Big Data technologies and analytics in network defense operations.
-He is also currently the ISSE Lead on a program for a DoD customer which inserts automated malware detection technology into the Customers network infrastructure and is transitioning from DIACAP to NIST 800-53-based C&A in the life cycle for this program.
+Dave previously worked on an internal research and development program investigating the use of Big Data technologies and analytics in network defense operations.
+He was also the ISSE Lead on a program for a DoD customer which inserts automated malware detection technology into the Customer's network infrastructure and is transitioning from DIACAP to NIST 800-53-based C&A in the life cycle for this program.

 Dave enjoys going on malware analysis and pen-testing adventures with the malware analysis lab in his man cave and networking with like-minded folks.
 His desire is to provide hands-on, example-oriented experiences with students and looks forward to what he will learn from students in the process of mentoring and teaching.